+Speed MIPS Frequency Minimum MIPS per core (for n cores) s)

+grade 1 2 3 4 5 6

-Speed grade MIPS Frequency MIPS per logical core 10 1000 MIPS 500 MHz 100
+10 1000 MIPS 500 MHz 100 100 100 100 100 83

 There is no way that the performance of a logical core can be reduced below these predicted levels (unless priority threads are used: in this case the guaranteed minimum performance is computed based on the number of priority threads as defined in the architecture manual).
+Because cores may be delayed on I/O, however, their unused processing cycles can be taken by other cores.
+This means that for more than five logical cores, the performance of each core is often higher than the predicted minimum but cannot be guaranteed.